Pat Nixon: Public perception

-Pat Nixon viewing pandas in a Chinese zoo in 1972.
+Nixon was awarded the Grand Cross of the Order of the Sun in 1971 by the government of Peru, becoming the first person in American history to receive this award.

 Historian Carl Sferrazza Anthony noted that ordinary citizens responded to, and identified with, Pat Nixon.
 When a group of people from a rural community visited the White House to present a quilt to the First Lady, many were overcome with nervousness; upon hearing their weeping, Pat hugged each individual tightly, and the tension dissipated.
 When a young boy doubted that the Executive Mansion was her house because he could not see her washing machine, Pat led him through the halls and up an elevator, into the family quarters and the laundry room.
 She mixed well with people of different races, and made no distinctions on that basis.
 During the Nixons' trip to China in 1972, Chinese Premier Zhou Enlai was sufficiently smitten with her so as to give two rare giant pandas to the United States as a gift from China.

 Pat Nixon was listed on the Gallup Organization's top-ten list of the most admired women fourteen times, from 1959 to 1962 and 1968 to 1979.
 She was ranked third in 1969, second in 1970 and 1971, and first in 1972.
 She remained on the top-ten list until 1979, five years after her husband left office.
 To many, she was seen as an example of the "American Dream", having risen from a poor background, with her greatest popularity among the "great silent majority" of voters.
 Mary Brooks, the director of the United States Mint and a long-time friend of Pat's, illustrated some of the cultural divides present at the time when she described the First Lady as "a good example to the women of this country–if they're not part of those Women's Liberation groups".
 Additionally, it was the view of veteran UPI correspondent Helen Thomas that Pat "was the warmest First Lady I covered and the one who loved people the most.
 I think newspeople who covered her saw a woman who was sharp, responsive, sensitive."

-Pat Nixon was awarded the Grand Cross of the Order of the Sun in 1971 by the government of Peru, becoming the first Western woman to earn the distinction.